 Learn More > How Long Do Thermostats Last?

-But you should never attempt to fix, replace, or top off HVAC refrigerant on your own.
-HVAC refrigerant is toxic and should only be handled by an HVAC professional like our techs at Integrity Home Solutions!
+But, you should never try to maintain, top off, or repair HVAC refrigerant on your own.
+Because HVAC refrigerant is a toxic chemical, only qualified HVAC technicians like those at Integrity Home Solutions should handle it.

-The indoor and outdoor AC units are made up of many electrical components including relays that connect to several electrical parts, such as:
+The indoor and outdoor AC units are constructed from a variety of electrical parts, including relays that link to various electrical devices, including:

 - A circuit board